Preparing for the Transition to Electronic Records

 The US Government knew they needed to get a handle on the inefficiencies they experienced with paper records.
 Several factors influenced the decision to improve record management processes, including the business case need for electronic record keeping (ERK), and the alignment of ERK with the agency’s mission and strategic initiatives.
 Additional factors, such as legal, statutory, and regulatory requirements also played a part in the verdict.
 Ultimately, agencies determined they needed a more up to date system for managing enormous amounts of records.

-By the end of 2019, Federal Agencies must manage all permanent and temporary records electronically.
+By the end of 2019, Federal Agencies must manage all permanent records electronically.
+By 2022, they must also manage temporary records the same way.
 This mandate applies to all electronic records, regardless of where they live.
 Although this law applies mostly to Senior Agency Officials for Record Management (SAORM), and Agency Records Officers, it’s essential that all

 government employees take proactive measures to safeguard records per this new policy.